About The Dollhouse Space:

 The Dollhouse Space supports an improvisational, distributed curatorial approach that plays with ideas of scale, cultural inheritance, real and fictive spaces.

-As a representative of a demographic set with young dependents and/or caring for an ailing, elderly parent or relative (the latter a subset that will only grow in number), the director of the Dollhouse believes that our professional art institutions/galleries/museums must work harder to accommodate the demands of artists in this set (women artists in particular) by building compassion into their very design.
-The Dollhouse, as a project, recognises and attempts to address this need, by re-examining value in terms of both time and physical scales, and virtual/physical states.
+As a representative of a demographic set with young dependents and/or caring for an ailing, elderly parent or relative (the latter a subset that will only grow in number), the director of the Dollhouse Space believes that our professional art institutions/galleries/museums must work harder to accommodate the demands of artists in this set (women artists in particular) by building compassion into their very design.
+The Dollhouse Space, as a project, recognises and attempts to address this need, by re-examining value in terms of both temporal and physical scales, and virtual/physical states.

 *the term artists, in this text, denotes visual artists, curators, writers, musicians, choreographers & hybrid, cross &